Overshadowed by U.S. corruption probe, UAW, GM near contract deadline

 This time things are more complicated.

-Over the last two weeks, the longstanding federal investigation into corruption at the union has raised questions about UAW president Gary Jones, who a source said was an unnamed official mentioned in a searing federal complaint this week detailing alleged embezzlement by union leaders.
+Over the last two weeks, the longstanding federal investigation into corruption at the union has raised questions about UAW President Gary Jones, who a source said was an unnamed official mentioned in a searing federal complaint this week detailing alleged embezzlement by union leaders.

+On Friday, the union’s executive board met, but no changes were made to leadership, a union spokesman said.

 The union had targeted GM as the first automaker with which it wanted to conclude contract talks.